-How ‘Keeping up with the Kardashians’ changed everything
+How ‘Keeping Up with The Kardashians’ changed everything

-When the program first aired in 2007, the leading family was known for its late patriarch, an attorney who represented O.J.
+When the show first aired in 2007, the leading family was known for its patriarch, a lawyer who once represented O.J.
 Simpson; the Olympian who married in; and a daughter whose personal life was exposed in a pornographic video leak.
-But within years of the premiere on E!, the women of the family and their matriarch “momager” became, in their own right, some of the most famous and influential people in the world.
+But within years of the premiere, the women of the family and their matriarch “momager” became, in their own right, some of the most famous and influential people in the world.

-Also read: 'Keeping up with the Kardashians' says goodbye after 14 years

 For the show’s loyal fans, its final season means the end of an era of entertainment and access to the stars’ personal lives, which the show has documented in sometimes unsparing detail.
 Even for non-watchers, the show’s impact may be felt; after all, the influence of “KUWTK” on celebrity, beauty, entrepreneurship and status can be seen on magazine covers and social media, in shopping malls and e-commerce, and on people’s faces.